-Frankie Rollins has some new work coming out!
-The novella, Doctor Porchiat’s Dream, will come out in an anthology with Running Wild Press in Fall 2019.
-A chapbook, The Grief Manuscript, will be published with Finishing Line Press in 2020.
+Frankie Rollins has new work coming out.
+Her novella, Doctor Porchiat’s Dream, will come out in Running Wild Press Novella Anthology 3 in December 2019.
+A chapbook, The Grief Manuscript, will be published with Finishing Line Press May 2020.
 Frankie previously published a collection of short fiction, The Sin Eater & Other Stories (Queen’s Ferry Press, 2013).
 Of this book, Publisher’s Weekly wrote, “Unsettling imagery and hauntingly beautiful language characterize these stories, as ephemeral and indefinable as dreams.”
 Frankie has published work in Feminist Wire, Fairy Tale Review, Sonora Review, Conjunctions, The New England Review, and Bellevue Literary Review, among others.